-This recipe is one of those recipes that I actually prefer to make in the air-fryer.
+This recipe is one of those recipes that I prefer to make in the air-fryer.
 Since the falafel in this recipe is baked instead of deep fried, it takes longer to cook.
-Therefore an air-fryer is a great solution, because it speeds up the cooking process without any oil.
+Therefore an air fryer is a great solution because it speeds up the cooking process without any oil.

-I've owned a couple different air-fryers, and I have definitely noticed that every one of them cooks differently.
-Some air-fryers can cook things in minutes, and others it takes
+I've owned a couple of different air-fryers, and I have noticed that every one of them cooks differently.
+Some air fryers can cook things in minutes, and others takes

 For the Falafel: